Natural Ozempic Alternatives — What Actually Works (2026)

 Protein-First Eating

-Eating protein before carbohydrates at meals demonstrably increases GLP-1 and GIP secretion.
-A 2024 meta-analysis showed this meal sequencing reduced post-meal glucose spikes by 35-40% and increased satiety hormone release.
+Eating protein before carbohydrates at a meal can blunt the post-meal glucose rise and increase satiety hormone release.
+The magnitude of benefit varies between studies and populations.
 No supplement needed — just eat your protein first.

 Yerba Mate (Limited Evidence)